Aditya-Athiratha/Data_Life_Cycle/README.md

 Areas.
 The project focuses on addressing the rise in criminal activity in residential neighborhoods, with a specific emphasis on ensuring safety and security.
 We have taken the Static Dataset from https://catalog.data.gov/dataset/crime-data-from-2010-to-2019 and Streaming Dataset from https://catalog.data.gov/dataset/crime-data-from-2020-to-present.
-We have a started a brief analysis into Crime Statistics from 2010 to the present using Static Data sets and Streaming Datasets from sources such as Data.gov.
+We have started a brief analysis into Crime Statistics from 2010 to the present using Static Data sets and Streaming Datasets from sources such as Data.gov.